Sheryar-Ahmed/HMS-OOPS-CPP/README.md

 # HMS-OOPS-CPP
-A hospital management system wuth authentication in c++ with oops.
+A hospital management system with authentication in c++ with oops.